Nonsettling defendants that faced Securities Act claims were protected from disproportionate liability following a partial settlement.

-Morgan Lewis represents the underwriters in Rieckborn—Jefferies LLC, RBC Capital Markets LLC, Needham & Company LLC, and Canaccord Genuity Inc. If you have any questions or would like more information on the issues discussed in this LawFlash, please contact any of the following Morgan Lewis lawyers:
+Morgan Lewis represents the underwriters in Rieckborn—Jefferies LLC, RBC Capital Markets LLC, Needham & Company LLC, and Canaccord Genuity Inc. If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the following Morgan Lewis lawyer:

 .
 No. 13-cv-03889, 2015 WL 468329 (N.D.
 Cal.
 Feb.
 3, 2015).